Clinical Lab Worker Shortage: Addressing the Gap

 Resources for New and Aspiring Clinical Lab Workers

-There are numerous associations and resources at their disposal to those who are considering a move into this career.
-All of the organizations listed below are co-sponsoring Medical Laboratory Professionals Week 2022 and most have resources available for those looking for ways to celebrate clinical lab workers.
+There are numerous associations and resources at their disposal for those who are considering a move into this career.
+All of the organizations listed below are co-sponsoring Medical Laboratory Professionals Week 2025 and most have resources available for those looking for ways to celebrate clinical lab workers.

 Clinical laboratory science is a vast field that covers a variety of lesser-known professions such as cytotechnology, pathology, histotechnology, and more.
 It can be very important for clinical laboratory professionals to get involved with the organization pertinent to their profession as they can often provide continuing education classes, advocacy to advance the profession, networking opportunities with peers, and job boards.